research topic(s): bending-active timber, robotic fabrication, elastic kinematics

 project manager: Lawson Spencer

-research assistants: Alexander Htet Kyaw, Shihui Xu, and Yuxuan Xu
+research team: Alexander Htet Kyaw, Shihui Xu, and Yuxuan Xu

 Ganodagan State Historic Site consultant: Michael Galban